-The best way to learn about DSU is to experience it for yourself.
-And we make it easy for you, with a variety of options such as family, group or Saturday tours, or attending an Open House.
+The best way to learn about Delaware State University is to experience it for yourself.
+We offer a variety of options such as family, group, in-person and virtual tours.
 Come see if DSU is right for you!

-While here, you’ll get the chance to see our residence halls, academic departments and state-of-the-art facilities, plus receive information on scholarships, financial aid and admissions.
-Pending availability, campus tours can be scheduled Monday through Friday at 10 a.m., 12 noon and 2 p.m. and select Saturdays every month at 10 a.m.
+While here, you’ll get the chance to see our academic departments and state-of-the-art facilities, plus receive information on scholarships, financial aid, and admissions.
+You are also welcome to explore our campus digitally by viewing our campus map.

 Schedule a Family Tour

-Prospective students and their friends and family may schedule a family tour at least one week in advance.
-Register online to request a family tour.
+Prospective students and their friends and family may request family tours five days in advance.

 Schedule a Group Tour

-Groups of 20 or more may schedule a group tour at least two weeks in advance.
-Register online to request a group tour.
+Groups of 10 or more may request a group tour date at least five days in advance.

 Directions to DSU